• Skip to primary navigation

 7. Google News

 Google News app is one of the best free news apps available, but it consumes battery due to continuous background activity.
 It keeps you up to date but at the cost of your battery.
-You can turn off the notification or news alerts to save battery life.
+You can turn off the notifications or news alerts to save battery life.

 Also read: Best Tech News Apps For Android